PedroTelesFCUP/Beam_weaver/docs/water-data.md

 The pair cross section is tabulated as zero at 1.022 MeV and first positive at 1.03 MeV.
 Current interpolation returns zero between a zero endpoint and the next positive endpoint, so a positive kinematic pair allowance does not imply positive process-selection probability throughout that interval.
-This behavior predates the repository refresh.

-Current loaders accept all six tables.
-Column, finite-value, ordering and basic interpolation checks establish execution compatibility, not physical validation.
 External table terms remain separate from the project code's Apache license; see [LICENSE-THIRD-PARTY.md](../LICENSE-THIRD-PARTY.md).